arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_wal_access_tail.md

 @RESTQUERYPARAM{global,boolean,optional}
 If set to *true*, tails the WAL for all databases.
-If set to *false*, tails the WAL for the selected database.
+If set to *false*, tails the WAL for the selected database (default).

 @RESTQUERYPARAM{from,number,optional}
 Exclusive lower bound tick value for results.
 On successive calls